SponsoredBuild your website with Vincony

 Ratio Decidendi

-A duty of care can arise in respect of negligent misstatements causing pure economic loss, where there is a 'special relationship' between the parties.
-The defendant must have assumed responsibility for the accuracy of the statement and the claimant must have reasonably relied on it.
+A duty of care can arise in respect of negligent misstatements causing pure economic loss where there is a 'special relationship' between the parties โ€” that is, the defendant assumed responsibility for the accuracy of the statement and the claimant reasonably relied on it.

 Facts